 Encourage economic development

-Changes to the Traffic Impact Fee program went into effect Feb.
-1, 2021.
-Learn about rates, methods used to calculate rates and policies adopted by Pierce County Council Ordinance 2018-71s.
-You may also view the fee schedule.
+Changes to the Traffic Impact Fee program go into effect Feb.
+1, 2023.
+Learn about rates, methods used to calculate rates, and policies adopted by Pierce County Council Ordinance 2018-71s.
+View the 2023 fee schedule.

 Transportation Service Areas Pierce County is split and mapped into four Transportation Service Areas under the updated program.
 These mapped areas are based on future land use, growth, and transportation needs.
 Traffic impact fees by type of development vary within the mapped areas.